stephaneVercouillieBMID/slate/source/index.html.md

 The following link can be used to convert encoded public and private keys to JWKSet format: https://www.npmjs.com/package/rsa-pem-to-jwk
 ## What are the JWKSet requirements?
+In Opend ID Connect 1.0 the important is the jwKset which is exposed on a public URL and the linked chain of certificates which is included in our trust store.

+This is 1 per partner.
+So in UAT 1, in Prod, for your 4 clients, it would be 1 JWKSet if it's under Norbloc name or 4 JWKSet if it's under each client name.

+When you send request to us,

+  _You sign the request with your 'sign' private key and to encrypt it you use our 'encryption' public key.
+    Once we answer your request, we send an encrypted JWT token (based on your 'encryption' public key) Which needs to be decrypted with your 'encryption' private key.
+Once decrypted, you need to validate our signature with our 'public' sign key found in our JWKSet

+We are here working in HTTPS Client Authentication.
+For more details the best is to refer to the Open ID Connect documentation(http://openid.net/connect/) - and more specifically follow links relating JWT encryption & signing.

+For the call back URI (not URL) you will need in UAT 4 URI, one per service.
+So in Prod, for 4 clients using each the 4 services, you would have at least 16 Service codes.

 ## What are the JWKSet encryption requirements?
 In the JWKSet, encryption should be done with **RSA256**,  the signature in **SHA256** (in short the encryption algorithm is RS256) and the key size is 2048 bits.